josehvaldes/ProductSupportAIAgent/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Write tests for new features
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

+### Development Guidelines
+- Follow PEP 8 for Python code
+- Use TypeScript strict mode
+- Write unit tests (target: >80% coverage)
+- Update documentation for new features
+- Use conventional commits
+- Add type hints to all Python functions

 ## 📝 License